 "Indeed, prayer prohibits immorality and wrongdoing, and the remembrance of Allah is greater." — Surah Al-Ankabut (29:45)

-When you stand before Allah five times a day, conscious that He sees everything, conscious of the Day of Judgment — the desire to sin decreases naturally.
+When you stand before Allah five times a day, conscious that He sees everything, conscious of the Day of Judgement — the desire to sin decreases naturally.
 The accountability becomes internalized.
+This is why the scholars said: if your salah is not changing your behavior outside of salah, examine whether you are truly present inside it.

-The First Question on the Day of Judgment
+The First Question on the Day of Judgement

 The Prophet ﷺ said: "The first thing the servant will be questioned about on the Day of Resurrection is his prayer.
 If it is sound, the rest of his deeds will be sound.
 And if it is corrupt, the rest of his deeds will be corrupt." — (Tabarani, authenticated).
-Salah is the foundation of the Day of Judgment's accounting.
+Salah is the foundation of the Day of Judgement's accounting.
+Everything else is built on it — or collapses without it.

 How to Improve Your Salah

-- Learn the meaning of what you say — when you know the translation of Al-Fatiha and the duas in ruku and sujud, khushu comes naturally
+- Learn the meaning of what you say — when you know the translation of Al-Fatiha and the duas in ruku and sujud, khushu comes naturally.
+You cannot be present in a conversation you do not understand.

-- Remove distractions — put the phone in another room, give salah the attention you would give the most important meeting of your life
+- Remove distractions — put the phone in another room.
+Give salah the attention you would give the most important meeting of your life — because that is exactly what

 Comments